katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 <img src="/images/pcadapt_proj1.PNG" alt="projection axis1 axis2" width="300"/> <img src="/images/pcadapt_proj2.PNG" alt="projection axis6 axis7" width="300"/>

-Investigate manhattan and Q-Qplot:
+Investigate Manhattan and Q-Qplot.

-> :beginner: **Manhattan plots** are a way to visualise the GWAS (genome-wide association study) p-values (or other statistical values) at each SNP locus along the genome
+> :beginner: **Manhattan plots** are a way to visualize the GWAS (genome-wide association study) p-values (or other statistical values) at each SNP locus along the genome

-> :beginner: **Q-Qplots plots** are just a quick way to visually check if your residuals are normally distributed.
+> :beginner: **Q-Qplots plots** are a quick way to check if your residuals are normally distributed.
 Check out more information [here](https://data.library.virginia.edu/understanding-q-q-plots/).

 ```
 pdf("pcadapt_starlings_manhattan.pdf")